What You Didn’t Know About Einstein

 I rarely single out a book for praise.
-But when you find yourself poring through a book's end notes and re-reading pages after finishing it like I did with this particular book, you want to let others know about it.
-It's called
+But when you find yourself poring through a book’s end notes and re-reading pages after finishing it like I did with this particular book, you want to let others know about it.
+It’s called Einstein and The Quantum: The Quest of the Valian Swabian, by A. Douglas Stone.

 I’m an Einstein fan from way back.
 And I love history.
 So when a book combines the two and sheds a whole bunch of new light on him and his work, then I’m hooked.
 I’ve always wondered why Einstein didn’t win the Nobel Prize in Physics for his relativity work.
 I’ve always wondered why he created but later didn’t accept quantum mechanics.
 Stone answers these questions with new, revisionist insight about the world of science in the early 20th century and the characters and personalities that inhabited it.
 Quantum physics did not begin with Schrodinger’s cat, like many of us think.
 It began with Einstein way before his work on relativitiy, and he would return again and again to problems in quantum theory, putting realtivity aside for a while.